 There’s a lot to think about when packing for a road trip, especially when our four-legged mates are joining us.
-You can reference our general checklist HERE, but when it comes to their dog food supplies, here’s some extra dog food tips consider.
+You can reference our general checklist HERE, but when it comes to their dog food supplies, there’s some extra dog food tips to consider.

 Take along sufficient dog food supplies